Learn how to smoke it for delectable poultry that no one will be able to resist.

 The chunks are large and immediately ignite, so your turkey will be smoking sooner.

-While the chunks are large, there will be some smaller bits and chips in the bag.
+While the chunks are large, the bag will have smaller bits and chips.

 Pros: Made from real applewood with no filler wood, large chunks that fire immediately.